Snowflake-Labs/sfquickstarts/site/devlabs/time_series_forecasting_with_zepl.md

 1. Login to Snowflake > Open the Data Marketplace
 2. Search for the 'US Stock Market Data for Data Science'
 </br> <img src="./assets/zepl_marketplace_chicklet.png" width="200" height="400" />
 3. Select 'Get Data'.
-This user must have ACCOUNTADMIN privlages
+This user must have ACCOUNTADMIN privileges
 4. Assign a database name and roles for who should have access to this database
 5. Select Create Database > View Database
 </br> <img src="./assets/zepl_marketplace_get_data.png" />

 Positive
-: You must have ACCOUNTADMIN privlages to clone this data set
+: You must have ACCOUNTADMIN privileges to clone this data set

 #### *Troubleshooting*
 Check if the database was created properly